Journey to the West: Tang Sanzang

-The monk Tang Sanzang (唐三藏, meaning "Tripitaka Master of Tang," with Tang referring to the Tang dynasty and Sanzang referring to the Tripiṭaka, the main categories of texts in the Buddhist canon which is also used as an honorific for some Buddhist monks) is a Buddhist monk who had renounced his family to become a monk from childhood.
+The monk Tang Sanzang (唐三藏 (Táng Sānzàng), meaning "Tripitaka Master of Tang," with Tang referring to the Tang dynasty and Sanzang referring to the Tripiṭaka, the main categories of texts in the Buddhist canon which is also used as an honorific for some Buddhist monks) is a Buddhist monk who had renounced his family to become a monk from childhood.
 He is just called "Tripitaka" in many English versions of the story.
-He set off for Tianzhu Kingdom (天竺国, an appellation for India in ancient China) to retrieve original Buddhist scriptures for China.
+He set off for the Tianzhu Kingdom (天竺國 (天竺国, Tiānzhú Guó)), an appellation for India in ancient China, to retrieve original Buddhist scriptures for China.
 Although he is helpless in defending himself, the bodhisattva Guanyin helps by finding him powerful disciples who aid and protect him on his journey.
 In return, the disciples will receive enlightenment and forgiveness for their sins once the journey is done.
 Along the way, they help the local inhabitants by defeating various monsters and demons who try to obtain immortality by consuming Tang Sanzang's flesh.